- Instructions for Form 1120-REIT - Introductory Material

 Increase in penalty for failure to file.

-For returns required to be filed after December 31, 2016, the minimum penalty for failure to file a return that is over 60 days late has increased to the smaller of the tax due or $210.
+For returns due after December 31, 2019, the minimum penalty for failure to file a return that is more than 60 days late has increased to the smaller of the tax due or $435.
 See Late filing of return, later.

 The Internal Revenue Service is a proud partner with the National Center for Missing & Exploited Children® (NCMEC).
 Photographs of missing children selected by the Center may appear in instructions on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.